-In DOT’s submission to the government’s 2016 International Assistance Review, we stressed Canada’s opportunity to leverage its reputation as a digital leader from the perspective of communications infrastructure, software development, cognitive science and AI, and the e-commerce leadership of Shopify.
+In Digital Opportunity Trust’s submission to the government’s 2016 International Assistance Review, we stressed Canada’s opportunity to leverage its reputation as a digital leader from the perspective of communications infrastructure, software development, cognitive science and AI, and the e-commerce leadership of Shopify.

 Importantly, we emphasized Canada’s strength and relationships in education and the critical role we can play as a global educator of digital literacy to improve lives and livelihoods.